mehdi-benhariz/IP-Stegano/README.md

 ## Presentation

-A bried Presentation was made to facilate to clearify the project [PDF file](/Image Steganography.pdf)
+A brief Presentation was made to facilitate to clarify the project [PDF file](/Image%20Steganography.pdf)